jimbobbennett/AgroHack/Steps/CreateTheAppInIoTCentral.md

 #### Define the device template

-IoT Central can work with multiple types of device, and multiple devices per device type.
+Azure IoT Central can work with multiple types of device, and multiple devices per device type.
 Device types are defined using templates - these specify the capabilities of the device including the telemetry that can be received from the device, and commands that can be sent to it.

 The environment sensor captures temperature, humidity, air pressure and soil moisture.
 You will need to define a template that has these values on it, so they can be received from the Pi.